Freak613/1more/README.md

 });
 ```

-`invalidate` accepts component reference object and will trigger update of this component.
+`invalidate` accepts component reference object and will schedule update of this component.
 It allows to react on changes locally, without re-rendering the whole app.

 On invalidate, component render function will be called and results will be diffed and applied accordingly.

+Note: `invalidate` does not trigger update immediately.
+Instead update delayed till the end of current call stack.
+It allows to schedule multiple updates for different components and ensure that components are re-rendered only once and no unnecessary DOM modifications applied.
+If updates scheduled for multiple components, they going to be applied in order of depth, i.e. parent going to be re-rendered before its children.

 #### useUnmount